starryalley/Anduril2/README.md

 ## Allow fine ramping up (smallest increment of brightness) using 3C in ramp mode

 Ramp up main emitters output in 1 level using `3C`.

-Use `9C` to switch between smooth and discrete ramp style.
-Not being used often by me so make it harder to reach.
+Use `9C` to switch between smooth and discrete ramp style instead. (not being used often so make it harder to reach)

 ## When it's time to change battery, blink AUX red (or indicator led) in standby/lockout mode